timmcmichael/skimpy-oop/chapter-4-classes/scripts/4c script - implementing a class.md

 And the first line of code is a class header.
 Our class should be public, and again the class name and file name have to be identical.
 Add a code block with a little space to work.

+[GRAPHICS]

 We'll organize our code in the same way as our class diagram, so we'll declare our fields right up at the top.
 Each one should be private, and I'm just looking at the class diagram to see what I have designed. <span style="background-color: #FFFFE0;">[inset image of diagram, fields highlighted]</span>

 Next up is our accessors, or getters.
 As a new programmer you should just get in the habit of making a getter for each field.
-And these just follow a basic pattern: It has to be public, because the point is to give access.
+And these just follow a basic pattern: It has to be public, because the point of it is to give access.
 The method's return type will be the same as the field's data type--so this is for the name field, which is a String.
-And the name is the word get plus the field name, so getName.
+And the identifier is the word get plus the field name, so getName.
 And the parentheses will be empty, there are no parameters for getters.

 A basic getter has one line of code--return and the field.
 Now, I encourage the habit of using dot notation with all field references.
 I'm going to put this-dot-name.
 The `this` keyword refers to the current object.
 We don't have to put this-dot, it'll still work if we just put `name`.
 The idea here is to get us used to dot notation, which we'll need elsewhere.
-It's a good habit because we're going to see some situations where `this` is actually necessary.
+It's a good habit because we're going to see some situations where `this.` is actually necessary.
 And also, it's just a good reminder that we're looking at a field rather than a regular local variable.

 All that said, there are plenty of coders who only use this-dot when it's necessary, so this isn't a convention that's universal.

 Okay, so that's it for a getter.
 Since I have four fields I'm going to have four getters, so I'll just use the same pattern to create the other three.

-The next group of methods on our class diagram is the set methods.
-Our set methods will get much more interesting as we learn more, but for now they are also going to follow a pattern.
+The next few methods on our class diagram are the set methods.
+Our setters will get much more interesting as we learn more, but for now they are also going to follow a pattern.
 A set method has to be public.
-You should be making all of your fields private and your methods public.
+For now, you should be making all of your fields private and your methods public.
 As usual, we'll eventually see some exceptions, but this is how we implement encapsulation--we're hiding the fields and giving access to them through public methods.

 So, public and then void.
 Setters do not return anything, their job is to set a value.
 The name is set plus the field, so in this case setName.
 And in order to set a value for the field, we need to know what value to set--and we need a parameter for that.
 The data type of the parameter matches the field, so for the name field it's a String. and the parameter name can be anything, but I'm going to use cName, which is short for customer name.
 I'm intentionally not calling it just name because I don't want to confuse it with my field--we we're going to come back to parameter names soon.